These are half hour sessions and the children are grouped according to ability. There are four levels, Junior 1, Junior 2 and Senior and Pre Club

-Individual lessons for children with some kind of special needs are always available.
-The quiet calm environment and one to one attention are always helpful when teaching a child who would have difficulty within a group lesson.
-The steps leading into the pool have a bar designed to aid entry of those with disabilities.
+The quiet calm environment and individual attention are always helpful when teaching a child who would struggle within a group lesson.

 In some cases after a period of individual teaching a child can then be integrated to one of the junior swimming groups.